Arm Mbed tools

 - Compile your code with Mbed OS for a target, so you have a single file to flash to your board.

-os.mbed.com provides the tools, libraries and programs that work with Mbed OS 5, so you can also use the Mbed Online Compiler for building Mbed OS 5 examples and programs.
-Beginning developers or those who are not comfortable with the command-line may prefer the Online Compiler.
-Furthermore, you can use the exporters to third party development tools that were part of the Arm Mbed OS 2 ecosystem.
+os.mbed.com provides the tools, libraries and programs that work with Mbed OS, so you can also use Mbed Studio or the Mbed Online Compiler for building Mbed OS examples and programs.
+Beginner developers or those who are not comfortable with the command-line may prefer Mbed Studio or the Online Compiler.

 Arm Mbed Online Compiler

 The Mbed Online Compiler is our in-house IDE and should be familiar to anyone who's been working with Mbed for a while.
 It uses the Arm Compiler 6.

 For more information, please see the Online Compiler page.

 Command line tools